 In the coming decades, a transformational wave of foreseeable demographic changes will create a new American tapestry.
 Social, economic, and technological changes will reshape the domestic and global economy, and the nation’s fiscal condition will face increasing challenges resulting from a range of factors, including an aging society and a structural mismatch between spending and revenues.
 These interconnected trends will have significant, but not yet fully understood, implications for the social and financial well-being of Americans.
 US 2050 will explore these issues and their link to the country’s fiscal and economic health.

 The project’s goal is to foster a clearer vision of America’s future and spur a sense of urgency to address pressing policy concerns, thereby laying the groundwork for better outcomes.
-In 2050, today’s newborn will be entering her prime working years, and one out of every four of today’s 65-year olds will still be living.
-All of us have a stake in the trends that will unfold in coming decades.
+It engages leading scholars and provides grants to support research.
+In its broadest form, the main research question of US 2050 is:

 How do the changing demographics of America — including aging, race, ethnicity, and other factors — affect the future fiscal and economic health of the nation, and what are the best policies to prepare for and respond to the challenges and opportunities that this future presents?